 for an overnight cruise in a traditional-style junk

-boat surrounded by turquoise waters, where thousands of sculpted limestone islands rise from the calm waters.
-Opt to explore some caves, go kayaking, or hike up one of the islands.
+boat with a local guide surrounded by turquoise waters, where thousands of sculpted limestone islands rise from the calm waters.
+Cruise through Bai Tu Long Bay, a more secluded section of this stunning UNESCO World Heritage site and opt to go kayaking, or squid fishing.
 (1B, 1L, 1D)

 Day 10 — Hanoi

-Continue to cruise around the Bay finding more secluded areas to enjoy.
+Continue to cruise around the Bay and explore the Thien Canh Son cave with our local guide.
 Have an early lunch on board before returning to land and heading back to Hanoi.
 Take the afternoon at leisure to visit local markets, shops, and museums.
 (1B, 1L)